google-deepmind/mujoco/doc/computation.rst

 Semi-implicit with implicit joint damping (``Euler``) For this method, :math:`D` only includes derivatives of joint damping.
 Note that in this case :math:`D` is diagonal and :math:`M-h D` is symmetric, so Cholesky decomposition can be used.
+If the model has no joint damping or the :ref:`eulerdamp<option-flag-eulerdamp>` disable-flag is set, implicit damping is disabled and the semi-implicit update :eq:`eq_semimplicit` is used, rather than :eq:`eq_implicit_update`.

 Implicit-in-velocity (``implicit``)
    For this method, :math:`D` includes derivatives of all forces except the constraint forces :math:`J^T f(v)`.
 These